psolymos/psolymos.github.io/_posts/2016-09-11-what-is-the-cost-of-a-progress-bar-in-r.md

 ### Progress bar for sequential jobs

-Here is a function that shows the basic principle behind the functions in the functions in the **pbapply** package:
+Here is a function that shows the basic principle behind the functions in the **pbapply** package:

 ``` r
 library(pbapply)